YMandarin/Chatserver/README.md

 ### Setup:

-* you need Node.js installed
+* you need Node.js and npm installed
 * clone this repository
 * go to the directory of the repository and run `npm install`.
 This installs Socket.io, Express and Nodemon (a devoloping tool for starting files - not needed for production)
 * the main file is scripts/server.js.
 Run it with either `node scripts/server.js` or `nodemon scripts/server.js` to use nodemon.

 ### Disclaimer